Spacecraft propulsion: Propulsion without internal reaction mass

 Beam-powered propulsion is another method of propulsion without reaction mass, and includes sails pushed by laser, microwave, or particle beams.

-Other propulsion types

-Many spacecraft use reaction wheels or control moment gyroscopes to control orientation in space.
-A satellite or other space vehicle is subject to the law of conservation of angular momentum, which constrains a body from a net change in angular velocity.
-Thus, for a vehicle to change its relative orientation without expending reaction mass, another part of the vehicle may rotate in the opposite direction.
-Non-conservative external forces, primarily gravitational and atmospheric, can contribute up to several degrees per day to angular momentum, so such systems are designed to "bleed off" undesired rotational energies built up over time.
+Beamed power to the spacecraft is considered to have potential, according to NASA and the University of Colorado Boulder.

 Advanced propulsion technology

 Advanced, and in some cases theoretical, propulsion technologies may use chemical or nonchemical physics to produce thrust but are generally considered to be of lower technical maturity with challenges that have not been overcome.
 For both human and robotic exploration, traversing the solar system is a struggle against time and distance.
 The most distant planets are 4.5–6 billion kilometers from the Sun and to reach them in any reasonable time requires much more capable propulsion systems than conventional chemical rockets.
 Rapid inner solar system missions with flexible launch dates are difficult, requiring propulsion systems that are beyond today's current state of the art.
 The logistics, and therefore the total system mass required to support sustained human exploration beyond Earth to destinations such as the Moon, Mars, or near-Earth objects, are daunting unless more efficient in-space propulsion technologies are developed and fielded.

 A variety of hypothetical propulsion techniques have been considered that require a deeper understanding of the properties of space, particularly inertial frames and the vacuum state.
 Such methods are highly speculative and include: